AMD-AIG-AIMA/gpt-fast/README.md

 Featuring:
 1. Very low latency
 2. <1000 lines of python
-3. No dependencies other than PyTorch and sentencepiece
+3. No dependencies other than PyTorch and Transformers
-4. int8/int4 quantization
+4. int8/int4/fp8 quantizations
 5. Speculative decoding
 6. Tensor parallelism
 7. Supports AMD GPUs